 James Watt and Martin Dickie, the founding duo, got a strong head start at the local market.
-The craft ales were a hit among Brittons and soon enough the team needed to upgrade from additive brewing to a pro-level distillery.
-In a contrarian spirit, the team rejected the idea of traditional funding — more business loans or venture capital.
-Instead, they offered their brand fans to chip in to support their favorite brewery.
+The craft ales were a hit among Brittons and, soon enough, the team needed to upgrade from additive brewing to a pro-level distillery.
+In a contrarian spirit, the team rejected the idea of traditional funding — eschewing business loans or venture capital.
+Instead, they offered their brand fans a chance to chip in to support their favorite brewery.
 In 2009, BrewDog issued the first round of shares.

-By 2011 BrewDog founders had gotten really good at stunning their fans.
+By 2011, BrewDog founders had gotten really good at stunning their fans.
 They dispensed beer from a modified deer's head (it looks less morbid than it sounds), brewed the beer at the bottom of the ocean, opened bars across the country, and grew business volume by 200%.
-All the stunts attracted over 5,000 shareholders and £2.2 million in funding.
+All these stunts attracted over 5,000 shareholders and £2.2 million in funding.

 (BrewDog Union Square Bar.
 Source: BrewDog)

-The money went straight to business.
-BrewDog once again upgraded its distillery, opened several bars in the UK, and started shipping the brewski to 55 countries.
-In 2016-17 was full of some sizzling successes too.
-BrewDog broke two world records:
+And the money went straight to the business.
+BrewDog once again upgraded its distillery, opened several bars in the UK, and started shipping its brewski to 55 countries.
+2016-17 was full of some sizzling successes, too — as BrewDog broke two world records:

 As of 2019, BrewDog’s Punk IPA ranks as the number one craft beer in the UK with sales volume growing at 25% per year.
 BrewDog also had a strong growth momentum (30%) in two new markets — France and Sweden — where they primarily sell online.

-Through all those years, the key element to BrewDog’s success was a strong community of brand supporters, turned company stakeholders “spreading the craft beer gospel beyond their communities”.
-BrewDog couldn’t have amassed over 130,000 company stakeholders without strategically growing their brand equity.
+Through all those years, the key element to BrewDog’s success was a strong community of brand supporters turned company stakeholders, “spreading the craft beer gospel beyond their communities”.
+But, BrewDog couldn’t have amassed over 130,000 company stakeholders without strategically growing their brand equity.

-Using our AI-powered brand tracking platform, we sampled BrewDog’s target audiences and found some fine intel.
+Using our brand monitoring software, we sampled BrewDog’s target audiences and found some fine intel.
 If you want to get more “crafty” with your target audience research and brand positioning, here are several insights you can borrow from BrewDog.